 The exercises work the muscles around the anus.
 They also work a deeper layer of muscles, called the anterior pelvic floor muscles.
 These muscles also help with bladder control and are used in sex.

 Ask your doctor to refer you to a continence adviser to teach you how to do the exercises correctly.
-The Bladder and Bowel Foundation also produces a fact sheet with instructions on how to do these exercises.

 It is important to: